sriram980980/KafkaUITool/README.md

 - Right-click a cluster in the list to edit its name or broker URLs, or to remove it.
 - Use the context menu's "Save Changes" to save the current in-memory list (future: persistent storage).

+### Connecting to a Cluster
+- Double-click a cluster to attempt a connection.
+The status and icon will update to show connecting, connected, or failed.
+- While connecting, the cluster will show a yellow color and be temporarily unclickable.
+- Connection attempts and results are logged to both the console and a `KafkaTool.log` file in the app directory.

 ### Next Steps
 - After adding clusters, you will be able to view topics, partitions, producers, consumers, and messages as features are implemented.
 - Use the menu options to manage Kafka resources and inspect messages.

 ### Troubleshooting
 - Ensure your Kafka brokers are reachable from your machine.
-- If you encounter errors, check the application output and logs for details.
+- If you encounter errors, check the application output and logs for details (see `KafkaTool.log`).

 ---
 For questions or contributions, please open an issue or pull request on GitHub.